 Most entrepreneurs choose to have their MMLLCs taxed as partnerships though, because this enables you to avoid the double taxation model of most corporations ― when taxed as a partnership, you only pay taxes on company profits on your personal return, whereas with corporation-style taxes, you’re required to pay taxes on those profits both on your personal return and on a separate corporate return.

-Another major benefit of the multi-member LLC is the way this business structure protects your business name from being used by other entities ― an MMLLC’s name is registered with your state of formation, unlike those of general partnerships.
-Finally, the multi-member LLC is much more attractive to potential investors because it’s a legal business entity, whereas a partnership is just an extension of its owners as individuals.
+Another major benefit of the multi-member LLC is the way this business structure protects your business name from being used by other entities.
+An MMLLC’s name is registered with your state of formation, a general partnership’s name is not.
+Once a name is on record with the state, it’s off-limits to everyone else, but your partnership’s name could still be registered and used by other businesses.

 Why Should I NOT Form a Multi-Member LLC?

-First off, the MMLLC formation process can be a bit of a time-consuming hassle, especially when you consider that a general partnership doesn’t require a formation process at all.
+For starters, the MMLLC formation process can be a bit of a time-consuming hassle, especially when you consider that a general partnership doesn’t require a formation process at all.
 If you’re short on time to start doing business, running with a partnership is the quickest way to get going.
 You can always form an MMLLC later on if you’d like.

 It’s an investment of money too, not just time.
-Though they’re much cheaper than corporations, multi-member LLCs have to pay formation fees, which don’t apply to partnerships.
-Your MMLLC will also likely be subject to some ongoing maintenance fees, and while all of these fees do vary considerably by state, they definitely make the multi-member LLC a more expensive business structure to form and maintain compared to a general partnership.
+Though they’re much cheaper than corporations, multi-member LLCs still have to pay formation fees, which don’t apply to partnerships.
+Then, there are often ongoing maintenance fees to consider.
+While these fees vary by state, they definitely make the multi-member LLC a more expensive business structure to form and maintain than a general partnership.
 So, glance over your state’s formation and maintenance fees, and if your budget is looking tight, you might start with a partnership instead.

 How Do I Form a Multi-Member LLC?